onflow/docs/docs/tooling/flow-cli/flix.md

 sidebar_position: 12
 ---

 The Flow CLI provides a command to execute Flow Interaction Templates (FLIX).
+FLIX are an easy way to interact with Flow.
+They are a standard for distributing Cadence scripts and transactions, and metadata about them, in a way that is consumable by tooling and wallets.
+FLIX are audited for correctness and safety by an ecosystem of auditors.

 ```shell
 flow flix <query> [<argument> <argument>...] [flags]